CMUSchwartzLab/SCS_deconvolution/schwartzlab/data/README.md

 - GBM07PositionRate.csv and GBM33PositionRate.csv show the
   probabilities that each position has a copy number other than 2.

-The output file is the **Simulated** SCS data based on the real SCS data, so they have the prefix *simulated_* at the beginning of the file name.
+The output files contain the **Simulated** SCS data based on the summary probability distributions of the real SCS data, so they have the prefix *simulated_* at the beginning of the file name.